AlmaLinux/alma-sbom/README.md

 The AlmaLinux OS SBOM CLI accepts the following arguments:

 * __output-file__: The file you want to save the generated SBOM to.
 If not provided, the resulting SBOM is printed to stdout
-* __sbom-type__: The SBOM type you want to generate.
-Either CycloneDX or SPDX, although right now we only support the CycloneDX format
-* __sbom-format__: The output format you want to use, either JSON or XML
+* __file-format__: The SBOM type and file format you want to generate.
+Either CycloneDX or SPDX, although right now we only support the CycloneDX format.
+The output format you want to use, either JSON or XML
 * __build-id__: The Build id you want to generate the SBOM for
 * __rpm-package-hash__: The cas hash of the package you want to generate the SBOM for
 * __signer-id__: The CAS signer id, if different from the default one, _cloud-infra@almalinux.org_